How To Advertise Your Small Business in 2026: 10 Best Tips

 • Promoting your products or services in neighborhood groups on Facebook or the Nextdoor network (if you run a local business)

-While research from Gartner shows that more than half (56%) of marketing budgets are now allocated to digital channels, offline channels can still drive positive small business advertising results.
+While research from Gartner shows that as of early 2025, 61% of marketing budgets were allocated to digital channels, offline channels can still drive positive small business advertising results.
 Through direct mail, your small business can send postcards, flyers, letters, discount codes, and other relevant advertising assets directly to a prospective or existing customer’s mailbox.

 Local small businesses often embrace direct mail to reach new customers in surrounding communities.
 For example, a restaurant might mail out a menu with a few coupons attached or a local gym might send a postcard offering a free trial membership.
 Small businesses can also reach existing customers through direct mail and offer an incentive for making a repeat purchase or joining a loyalty program.

-In-person events can help you build personal connections with prospective and existing customers, members of the local community, industry peers, and potential investors or other stakeholders relevant to your business.
-Events also increase brand awareness, as your company name and branding will be more recognizable to attendees after an event.
+In-person events can help you build partnerships with prospective and existing customers, members of the local community, industry peers, and potential investors or other stakeholders relevant to your business.
+Local events also increase brand awareness and word-of-mouth marketing, as your company name and branding will be more recognizable to attendees after an event.

-• Sponsoring a local sports team or other organization and attending games or events to meet members of the community
+• Sponsoring a sports team or partnering with a local organization and attending games or events to meet members of the community

 • Offering informational sessions or workshops for prospective customers to learn more about your offerings